Survey Studies Liver Transplant Availability for Hepatitis C Patients Who Smoke Marijuana

 For many hepatitis C patients whose only option is a liver transplant, smoking medical marijuana is the only way to relieve the pain that they are experiencing.
 But while transplant centers in Canada manifest a greater willingness to accommodate liver transplants for those who use the drug as compared to their counterparts in the United States, not everyone is inclined to agree on this point.

 Oh!
 Looking to successfully alter the overall style with my trusty business.
-Views regarding the pro appearance at http://artuary.ca?
-Honestly a striking online photography gallery if required within the general Newfoundland and Labrador location.
+Views regarding the pro appearance at https://www.rocksolidexhibitions.co.uk?
+Honestly a marvelous exhibition stand designer online if required within the general OTH location.
 Write your vote.
 Appreciated!

 In a study conducted by a group from the University of Alberta, it was found that around 60% of Canadian centers would either do the surgery or consider it for a liver transplant patient who smoked marijuana, while 70% of US transplant programs said absolutely not.
 The study also found that individuals who do not have any form of social support that is, they don't have family, friends or social workers assigned to help them out are less likely to get the organ transplant that they need.

 According to the group, the problem stems from the lack of sufficient literature on the issue that can support a surgeon's decision to administer organ transplant or otherwise.
 They suggest that physicians should come up with a set of criteria that will help determine whether or not a patient is eligible for liver transplant based on the probability of his body rejecting the organ.
 The criteria should be purely based on proper medical evidence.

 She says that eligibility should not be affected by the fact that they smoke marijuana.
 If we have evidence to say the patients don't do well, then I think that's a reason to exclude people.